King Tut and Queen Nefertiti: Were They Buried Together?

 The family tree was a little bit tangled and confusion.
 Nefertiti had six daughters with Akhenaten, who then went on to take other wives – including his own sister.
 He fathered King Tut with his sister.

 King Tut was the offspring of brother and sister and it is thought that this inbreeding may have given him a congenital clubfoot as well as making him infertile.
 Nevertheless, he is still the best-known ancient Egyptian pharaoh.
 He was born during the 18th dynasty of Egypt’s New Kingdom and he had only a short reign – ruling for 8-9 years before dying of unknown cases.
 When his tomb was discovered it was incredibly important, as it was one of the few tombs that was not raided by grave robbers.

-The discovery of King Tut’s tomb in 1922 came after English archaeologist Howard Carter searched for seven years.
+The discovery of King Tut’s tomb in 1922 in the Valley of the Kings in the West Bank of Luxor came after English archaeologist Howard Carter searched for seven years.
 When he finally stepped into the chamber filled with gold splendor, the subsequent media frenzy and “Egyptomania” would make an extraordinary impact on the world and cause many people to dedicate their life to the study of Egyptology for the years to come.